 We are also targeting new opportunities in the pharmaceutical industry to discover, improve, and/or develop biotherapeutic drug candidates.
 We believe that our CodeEvolver® protein engineering platform technology can be used to discover novel biotherapeutic drug candidates that will target human diseases that are in need of improved therapeutic interventions.
 Similarly, we believe that we can deploy our platform technology to improve specific characteristics of a customer's pre-existing biotherapeutic drug candidate, such as its activity, stability or immunogenicity.
 Most notable is our lead program for the potential treatment of PKU in humans.
 PKU is an inherited metabolic disorder in which the enzyme that converts the essential amino acid phenylalanine into tyrosine is deficient.
 In October 2017, we announced a strategic collaboration with Nestlé Health Science to advance CDX-6114, our own novel orally administrable enzyme therapeutic candidate for the potential treatment of PKU disease.
+In July 2018, we announced that we had dosed the first subjects in a first-in-human Phase 1a dose-escalation trial with CDX-6114.
+On November 8, 2018, we announced top-line results from the Phase 1a study in healthy volunteers with CDX-6114.
 We have also developed a pipeline of other biotherapeutic drug candidates in which we expect to continue to make additional investments with the aim of advancing additional product candidates targeting other therapeutic areas.
-For the three and six months ended June 30, 2018, all revenues related to the Novel Biotherapeutics segment were generated from our collaboration with Nestlé Health Science.
-There was no revenue related to the Novel Biotherapeutics segment for the three and six months ended June 30, 2017.
+For the three and nine months ended September 30, 2018, all revenues related to the Novel Biotherapeutics segment were generated from our collaboration with Nestlé Health Science.
+There was no revenue related to the Novel Biotherapeutics segment for the three and nine months ended September 30, 2017.